panoply/vscode-liquid/readme.md

 ### Files

 The extension supports file completions.
-Depending on the specified Liquid `engine` variation defined, different types of file completions are made available. `locale`, `settings`, `snippets` and `section` file based completions but you will need to provide path references to enable this capability.
-You can provide path references in your `.liquidrc` file on `files` key.
-The paths must be relative to your projects root directory.
+Depending on the specified Liquid `engine` variation defined, different types of file completions are made available.You can provide path references in your `.liquidrc` file on `files` key.
+The paths must be relative to your projects root directory and depending on the engine file paths differ.

-**Using `.liquidrc` File**

-Example for usage with the Shopify Liquid Variation:
+**Using `.liquidrc` File** - Shopify Liquid Variation:

 ```jsonc
 {